yannickhuchard/Safe-AI-for-Business/README.md

 - Avoid using content that may be close to/perceived as religious content.
 - Do not use AI for any form of social engineering, psyops, or behavioral diagnostics upon an individual unless it is with explicit and verifiable intent to help the individual and your job function or relationship with the person provides a legitimate purpose.

-##Environmental, Social, and Corporate Governance (ESG):
+## Environmental, Social, and Corporate Governance (ESG)
 - The models used should conform to your ESG criteria.

-##IT Security AI attack vectors and vulnerabilities you must protect against:
+## IT Security: AI attack vectors and vulnerabilities to guard against
 - Prompt Injection
 - Poisoning of data training sets for decision-making hijacking
 - Poisoning of data training sets for bias manipulation